MarcoAmadori1/API_project/README.md

 The last graphs shows the precipiation sum (mm) toghether with the amount of hours (h) of precipiation.
 ![This is an image](precipitation_sum.png)

-The code for the previous graphs can be found in the "Task 2" file of the main repository.
+The code for the previous graphs can be found in the "Task 2 - Python - Code" file of the main repository.